 The tool consumes a NIEM MPD and produces a NIEM MPD model, such that it performs a NIEM MPD to NIEM MPD model transform as described in Subclause 2.8.

-At some time in the future tools may be developed that can verify these assertions with some degree of confidence.

 Normative References

 The following normative documents contain provisions which, through reference in this text, constitute provisions of this specification.
 For dated references, subsequent amendments to, or revisions of, any of these publications do not apply.